 9. They have processes or sequences to identify grapes, wines, regions and vintages.
 Top tasters use any number of internal comparative processes to “look” at the important markers in a glass of wine to determine the grape variety, region of production, and more.
 What kinds of processes?
 Most are visual and have to do with memories of labels, photographs, meals, winery visits, and travel.

 10. They “own” the major grapes and wines, meaning they have both tasted and internally rehearsed/practiced important grapes and iconic wines so many times that they can bring up detailed and vivid memories of said grapes/wines on command.
 A large part of this is practicing tasting wine without a glass in hand.

-With all this in mind, here’s are links to blog posts I’ve written over the last two-plus years about practically every point above.
-A couple are in the works.
+With all this in mind, here’s are links to blog posts I’ve written in the past about many of the points above.
 Read and enjoy.

 1. Glassware stance: addressing the glass consistently: